MustardMan42/Masterful-CSS-Module/README.md

               head.appendChild(link);
             }
        ```
- * Now we can start to move existing journals and characters into your module.
+ * Now we can start to move any existing journals, scenes, actors, and items into your module.
    * Reload Foundry and open up the world with the journals you are going to be styling.
    * You will need to open the settings for the world and enable your module, which will require another reload.
    * You should now see in the compendiums tab your compendium, which you can edit if you unlock it.
-If you have existing journals, actors, scenes, or items for your adventures you can create an adventure in this compendium and drag and drop the elements from the sidebar to the compendium.
+   * If you have existing journals, actors, scenes, or items for your adventure(s) (such as from a PDF to Foundry import), you can create an adventure in this compendium and drag and drop the elements from the sidebar to the compendium.

-You are now ready to actually start writing style rules to make your journals pretty
+Once the journals are inside your compendium, you are ready to actually start writing style rules to make your journals pretty

 </details>